 Selected fellows will be based at their home institution but will be required to:

-- present health economics research in progress at the Emerging Scholars Roundtable and attend the initiative's annual research conference from September 28-29, 2017 (transportation and lodging costs will be covered).
+- present health economics research in progress at the Emerging Scholars Roundtable and attend the initiative's annual research conference held in the fall quarter of the award period (transportation and lodging costs will be covered).

-- submit a working paper to the Health Economics Series by the end of the 2017-18 academic year.
+- submit a working paper to the Health Economics Series by the end of the academic year that corresponds with the award period.

 Students and scholars in economics, business, and public policy are encouraged to apply; applicants from other disciplines may be considered.
 Applicants can be from both US and international institutions.